sirdk26/studious-happiness/README.md

 # studious-happiness
-Plz make a video related DO GOOD  AND AVLIDEVIL
+Plz make a video related DO GOOD  AND AVOID EVIL